university logo

 featured-image-142834

-Sounds of the Underground: Cross-departmental Collaboration Brings the History of LA’s Diverse Music Scene to University Archives
+Sounds of the Underground: Cross-campus Collaboration Brings the History of LA’s Diverse Music Scene to University Archives

 You’ve heard of the Beach Boys, the Doors, Guns n’ Roses, Dr. Dre, the Red Hot Chili Peppers, and Tupac Shakur.
 You’ve probably heard of Bad Religion, Jurassic 5, Ozomatli, and Haim.
 Cutting across a wide array of genres, all these artists have one thing in common: they formed in Los Angeles.